AguaClara/Textbook/AIDE/ProjectProposal.rst

 Task 3.1 Project Site Staffing
 ------------------------------

-There are several areas of specialized knowledge for Phase 3, as detailed in\ `Table 3 <#tab_expertise>`__\ , that can most effectively be transferred to IP by experienced staff who have built plants in Central America.
+There are several areas of specialized knowledge for Phase 3, as detailed in :numref:`table_Expertise`, that can most effectively be transferred to IP by experienced staff who have built plants in Central America.

 .. _table_Expertise: